Changissnz/nu_merchant_principal/README.md

-The two possibilities described that the tested host, in the previous example, can decide on in effect point to the principle of pride being a force present in a host that could, in turn, control the force such as by hiding this force, expressing this force, and probably also be able to distribute this force.
+The two possibilities described that the tested host, in the previous example, can decide on in effect point to the principle of pride being a force present in a host that can, in turn, control the force such as by hiding this force, expressing this force, and probably also be able to distribute this force.

+The prideful operates on narratives rather than a knowledge base of facts.
+With just a knowledge base of facts, the prideful believes that they are somehow an "enlightened", "educated", or "informed" one, and these categorical terms are noted in their psyche through the terms' recycling back into the prideful's self-generation of pride.